ateebakmal/FoodPanda-JavaSwing-OOP/README.md

 - **View & Manage Restaurants:** Oversee restaurant accounts and their menus
 - **Order Oversight:** Review and manage all orders in the system

+### 🧾 Order History
+- **Track All Orders:** View a complete history of all orders in the system
+- **Retrieve by Username:** Find order history for any specific user
+- **Retrieve by Restaurant:** Access all orders associated with a particular restaurant
 ---

 ## OOP Concepts Demonstrated